-Where it is decided that a child or young person may be at risk of the harm from abuse or neglect, Oranga Tamariki (the Ministry for Vulnerable Children) should be contacted.
+Where it is decided that a child or young person may be at risk of the harm from abuse or neglect, Oranga Tamariki (the Ministry for Children) should be contacted.

 Staff and students should be very aware of confidentiality and privacy issues in dealing with potential neglect and abuse allegations.

 If working in external organisations (e.g. DHBs, schools), staff and students should be aware of, and adhere to, any child protection policies in place in those organisations.